-In the past performance period, 339 individuals were served by the Maine DBVI VR system.
-Maine DBVI currently has 6 occupied VR Counselor II positions that carry an average caseload of 40-60 individuals, and 3 Blindness Rehabilitation Specialist, in addition to carrying a small caseload, assist the families with children who are blind and visually impaired in accessing needed supports and resources, assisting in advocacy and providing technical assistance to community stakeholders.
-We expect these staffing numbers to remain consistent going forward.
-Based on previous reporting of individuals served, we expect to serve between 300-400 individuals over the next five years and anticipate that 100% will be individuals with significant disabilities due to the nature of the population that DBVI serves.
+In the past performance period, *approximately 300* individuals were served by the Maine DBVI VR system.
+Maine DBVI currently has 6 occupied VR Counselor II positions that carry an average caseload of *approximately 30* individuals, and 3 Blindness Rehabilitation Specialist, in addition to carrying a small caseload, assist the families with children who are blind and visually impaired in accessing needed supports and resources, assisting in advocacy and providing technical assistance to community stakeholders.
+We expect these staffing numbers to remain consistent going forward. *Although DBVI’s numbers decreased due to homemakers,* we expect to serve about 300individuals*annually* over the next five years and anticipate that 100% will be individuals with significant disabilities due to the nature of the population that DBVI serves.

-Current service delivery positions include five VR Counselor I positions that assist in facilitating clients through the process, and 10 Orientation and Mobility Specialists (excluding the vacancies) throughout the state that work with VR clients.
+Current service delivery positions include five VR Counselor 1 positions that assist in facilitating clients through the process, and 10 Orientation and Mobility Specialists (excluding the vacancies) throughout the state that work with VR clients.
 All O&M staff are currently ACVREP certified.

 DBVI annually reviews the qualifications of all staff and tracks the educational plans of new hires and personnel requiring education and training to ensure that CSPD standards are achieved to the maximum extent possible.
 CSPD plans for rehabilitation counselors and other staff working in the DBVI VR program who have not met the state standard are developed with supervisors upon completion of probation and reviewed as part of an annual performance review.
 CSPD plans reflect a balance between personnel development and operational need.
 The plans seek optimal training modalities and formats, as well as the most cost-effective methods to utilize those institutions.
 Upon entering CSPD plans, program and coursework approval must be obtained from the DBVI management team.

-Additionally, an annual survey is sent out to staff to determine future training needs.
-As trainings happen, surveys are sent out to track and monitor staff attendance and achieve credential attainment.
+*This past year, a separate survey was not sent out, but information was gathered through some evaluations that came after trainings.
+This was in part because this was used as a tool to help plan for staff wanting to travel in person to trainings.
+Due to COVID, staff had the opportunity to join conferences, like OIB-TAC CON and AFB Leadership Conference that they may not have been approved to travel to attend.* As trainings happen, *evaluations* are sent out to track and monitor staff attendance and achieve credential attainment.
 Training sponsored by the division is determined by operational need as well as by employee needs to maintain or retain qualified status.
 DBVI employees participate in annual performance reviews, a portion of which specifically addresses personnel development.
 At these reviews, staff and supervisors jointly identify specific training required to address individual performance enhancement and operational need.
 The Regional Managers meet with their staff on an annual basis to review performance and to plan the professional development for the upcoming year.
 That plan would outline what coursework or credits were beneficial to the agency and/or are required for the employee to continue to be qualified staff.
 DBVI central office tracks all the courses that employees attend and the credits they earn while supervisors monitor the progress regarding professional development.
 Employees submit requests for trainings and are evaluated and approved as they relate to the professional development/operational need.
 Often staff will request to go to a conference such as the New England Association of Education and Rehabilitation of the Blind and Visually Impaired (AER) that allow them to attain many of their required credits.